American Indian language

 Can you recommend a good book for me to read?

-There are not many children's books specifically about the Bannock tribe.
+There are not a lot of children's books specifically about the Bannock tribe.
 This book,

 Shoshone, contains some good information